tedklin/dynamical/docs/design.md

 4. Integrated solvers and implementations for optimal control (LQR, MPC, etc.)

+## Current state of project

+Mostly finished:
+- Controllability
+- Stability and Feedback
+- Discretization

+Still testing / fixing:
+- Minimum energy trajectory
+- Observer concepts and Kalman filter
+    - Generating random noise in simulated plants
+- Complete State Feedback Controller simulation

+Later down the road:
+- Integration with ROS
+- Linearization
+- Optimization-based control
+- Stochastic processes

-## Overall control system design notes
+## Theory notes
 - Most of the math is implemented with techniques we learned in [EECS16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/), but the overall control system structure is based on [parts of Astrom and Murray (A&M)](http://www.cds.caltech.edu/~murray/books/AM08/pdf/am08-outputfbk_28Sep12.pdf).
 There are some (mostly trivial) clashes in convention between the two sources:
     - The K matrix for feedback has a positive sign in this project, which is the same as [16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/lecture/13a.pdf).
 However, it has a negative sign in [A&M](http://www.cds.caltech.edu/~murray/amwiki/index.php?title=State_Feedback).
     - A&M notes that it prefers "reachability" to "controllability", and they're technically not the same thing, but in the context of 16B they're the same thing and we use the term "controllability".
-- I'm not really sure if the order I'm executing things is proper.
-The current implementation is mostly based on the equations in the Wikipedia pages for [*state-space*](https://en.wikipedia.org/wiki/State-space_representation) and [*state observer*](https://en.wikipedia.org/wiki/State_observer).
+- The order of calculation (specifically updating in Observers and Controllers) is mostly based on the equations in the Wikipedia pages for [*state-space*](https://en.wikipedia.org/wiki/State-space_representation) and [*state observer*](https://en.wikipedia.org/wiki/State_observer).
+    - At first this seemed to go against the "predict then correct" concept from the [Kalman filter](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/blob/master/06-Multivariate-Kalman-Filters.ipynb), but it's really just computing the same thing in a different combination of steps.

-## Overall C++ design notes
+## C++ design notes
 - Heavy use of templates.
     - Things get pretty messy at times (see lti/analysis.hpp) but I don't really see another rational way to express the dependency on system dimensions (number of states, inputs, and outputs).
 - Namespaces designed to be very specific (around three levels) to signify intention clearly.